jbracker/polymonad-proofs/README.md

     * `Properties.IsomorphicHaskellFunctor`:
       Proof that functors in Haskell (*Set*) are isomorphic to categorical functors.
     * `Monoidal.Properties.IsomorphicHaskellApplicative`:
-      Proof that applicative functors in Haskell (*Set*) are isomorhic to certain monoidal functors.
+      Proof that applicative functors in Haskell (*Set*) are isomorhic to certain lax monoidal functors.
     * `Monoidal.Properties.IsomorphicGradedApplicative`:
-      Proof that graded applicative functors in Haskell (*Set*) are isomorhic to certain monoidal functors.
+      Proof that graded applicative functors in Haskell (*Set*) are isomorhic to certain lax monoidal functors.
     * `Monoidal.Properties.IsomorphicMonad`:
-      Proof that monads in Haskell (*Set*) are isomorhic to certain monoidal functors.
+      Proof that monads in Haskell (*Set*) are isomorhic to certain lax monoidal functors.
     * `Monoidal.Properties.IsomorphicGradedMonad`:
-      Proof that graded monads in Haskell (*Set*) are isomorhic to certain monoidal functors.
+      Proof that graded monads in Haskell (*Set*) are isomorhic to certain lax monoidal functors.
   * `Natural`:
     Definition of (di/extra)natural transformations and isomorphisms.
     * `Transformation.Examples` and `Isomorphism.Examples`: